DaoCloud/DaoCloud-docs/docs/en/docs/kangaroo/managed/harbor-migration.md

 3. Determine the specific directory where the registry service of the original Harbor is mounted.
 This directory contains the image files.

 4. Use `rclone` to migrate the data.
-Execute the following command in the terminal or command prompt:
+Run the following command in the terminal or command prompt:

     ```sh
     rclone copy <original_Harbor_image_storage_directory> <rclone_config_name>:<Minio_bucket_name>/harbor/images/